PFC Levski Sofia: Names and crests

-The first club crest was designed by Mircho Kachulev in 1922.
+The first club crest was designed by Mincho Kachulev in 1922.
 Initially in the size of a square with a blue background, it was intentionally written in a stylized letter "Л" (Bulgarian letter "L"; shortened for Levski).
 The inner space of the letter was filled vertically equally in yellow and red colours.
 In a later period of time, the Cyrillic letters "С" (Sport) and "К" (club) were added at the top of the square, while the bottom side was inscribed with the name "Sofia".
 This badge was used by the club until 1949, when it was renamed to Dinamo.

 From 1949 to 1956, the emblem of the club was an irregular hexagon filled with vertical red, white, blue and yellow colours, with an inscribed handwritten Cyrillic letter "Д", alongside a five-pointed red star above it and the word "Sofia" underneath.

 From 1957 to 1968 the original logo of the club was restored, however the letters "C" and "К" were replaced with "Ф" (Athletic) and "Д" (union).

-After the merger with Spartak Sofia in 1969, the club crest has been a shield in blue and white with a horizontal red bar above.
+After the merger with Spartak Sofia in 1969, the club crest became a shield in blue and white with a horizontal red bar above.
 The shield spawned the letters "Л" and "C", an abbreviation of the new name Levski-Spartak.
 The football club used this crest until 1985, when it was renamed Vitosha.
 Vitosha's crest was in the form of a stylized letter "C" surrounding the football in the upper curve of the letter, coloured in blue and white.

 In January 1990, the club restored its original name and original logo, and the letters "C" and "K" in the upper corner of the blue square were replaced with the initials "Ф" (football) and "K" (club).
 However, due to legal issues with the ownership of the rights to the historic crest, the club was forced to change it in 1998, when a brand new shield logo was introduced, entirely in blue.
 At its centre, an inscription of the letter "Л" was introduced, alongside the year of establishment – 1914.
 The dome of the shield was labelled "PFC Levski".

 After winning the legal dispute for the rights to the historic emblem in 2006, the club decided to use the two different crests simultaneously for a brief period of time.
 Later that year, the shield crest was replaced by the classic square emblem.

+In 2014, for the club's 100th anniversary, Levski introduced a new version of the classic square emblem, with laurel branches surrounding the emblem and the year of establishment – 1914 – at the bottom.

-The Cyrillic letter Л (L) is used today as the club's kit crest and on its social media channels.
+The Cyrillic letter Л (L) is used today on the club's kits as a logo and on its social media channels.